ranja-sarkar/Optimization-NOGD/README.md

 ----

-Recap of GRADIENT DESCENT ⬇️
+Recap of GRADIENT DESCENT - optimization method used in machine learning to minimize a function, often the loss function.
+It works by iteratively adjusting the model's parameters in the direction of the steepest descent of the function, aiming to find the minimum value.

  <img width="554" alt="gd" src="https://github.com/user-attachments/assets/e234ca5a-4aae-4128-97fb-4765582e8900" />